zhiyuoe/shadowagent/docs/rl-training/rl-training.md

 If they are gathered in a corner, they would be more likely to temporarily "abuse" the crocodile(as in, the go in circles to keep gathering rewards) many of the time caused by one of the hippos being stuck in the environment's corner.
 But if they end up in more open spaces, they would stop the abuse and start to flee.

 The start position between the hippos and the environment would affect their decisions and behaviors.
+(这里需要一个iteration5: trained in old map)

+However, after we trained the hippos in the new map, the collider issue doesn't exist any more.
+(这里需要一个iteration5: trained in new map)